 When she was returned to her owners in 1900, gold fever struck Puget Sound and Victoria was used to carry hundreds of eager prospectors to Nome.
 In October the following year, the ship was reverted to her former owners, the Northern Pacific SS Co.
 She only stayed with them for a further three years though, before she was again sold in 1904, this time to the Northwestern SS Co. and placed in Alaska service, where her inch-thick iron hull soon proved to have excellent ice-breaking abilities.
 She soon saw war action again, when in 1905 she was used as a blockade runner during the Russo-Japanese war, carrying supplies to the Russian port of Vladivostok.

 In February of 1908 however, the eight-ship fleet of Northwestern SS Co. was acquired by the Alaska SS Co.
 The soon 40-year old Victoria was still looked upon as useful, and she was placed on the company’s San Francisco-Seattle-Nome route.
 There she remained for several years, and in 1924 it was decided to give the now 54-year old vessel a refit in order to reach contemporary standards.
 Victoria was re-engined, given new boilers and converted to oil fuel, and her appearance was much altered when her decks were raised, the superstructure was added to and the bridge was enclosed.
-As a result of this extensive refit, the ship emerged with a higher passenger capacity as well as more comfortable accommodation.
+As a result of this extensive refit, the ship emerged with a higher passenger capacity as well as more comfortable accommodations.
 In many ways a virtually new ship, the Victoria then returned to service once again.

 In 1934, the Victoria had the honour of making the very first Arctic cruise of the Alaska SS Co.
 During the voyage she called at Nome and Kotzebue before proceeding to the Arctic ice pack, coming as close as four miles of Wrangell Island, Siberia.
 But, by now time was really starting to catch up with the old Victoria.
 In 1935 she was laid up for three years at Lake Union due to the cost of meeting US safety and fire precautions.
-Five years later, in 1940, her passenger accommodation was removed and she was converted to carry cargo only.
+Five years later, in 1940, her passenger accommodations were removed and she was converted to carry cargo only.
 During the Second World War, Victoria was operated by the US War Administration and from 1941 to 1947 she made 46 voyages to Alaska.

 After the war, there did not seem to be much work for the Victoria.
 In 1952, she was sold to Dulien Steel Products for breaking up, and she was placed in lay-up at Houghton, Lake Washington.
 An inspection showed that the old iron hull was still sound, and amazingly the ship managed to escape the breakers in spite of her age.

 In 1954, the Victoria was purchased by the Straits Towing & Salvage Co. of Vancouver.
-Needless to say, they did not have any glorious career in mind for the old ship, and had her converted into the log-carrying barge Straits No. 27.
+Needless to say, they did not have a glorious career in mind for the old ship, and had her converted into the log-carrying barge Straits No. 27.
 Fortunately, she would not remain in this degrading service for long.
-In 1956, what was left of the old former Parthia was sold to Japanese breakers.
+In 1956, what was left of the former Parthia was sold to Japanese breakers.
 Renamed Straits Maru for her final voyage, she was loaded with scrap iron and towed to Osaka by the tug Sudbury.
 She arrived there on October 16th 1956, and the dismantling process would soon begin.
 The Parthia reached an astonishing age of 86 years.